WP-Autoplugin/wp-autoplugin/readme.txt

 **Features:**
 - Generate WordPress plugins using AI.
 - Fix bugs and extend functionality of plugins.
-- Support for multiple AI models, including OpenAI, Anthropic, Google Gemini, and xAI Grok.
+- Support for multiple AI models, including OpenAI, Anthropic, Google Gemini, with custom API support to use any OpenAI-compatible model.
 - Full control over generated code.
 - Privacy-focused: no data collection or external communication, except for the AI API you choose.
 - Completely free, with no ads or account requirements.